South Korea to keep tracking U.S. Chip tariffs as industry uncertainty looms - Cryptopolitan

 Beyond tariffs, South Korea is closely monitoring the U.S. Treasury’s stance on currency stability, as Secretary Scott Bessent’s recent remarks have raised concerns about the potential devaluation of the won and its impact on bilateral commerce and investment.

-SK Deputy Prime Minister and Minister of Economy and Finance Koo Yun Cheol said on Thursday that Scott Bessent’s remarks regarding the recent weakening of the Korean won demonstrate Washington’s understanding of the importance of stable foreign exchange rates in an investment promise.
+SK Deputy Prime Minister and Minister of Economy and Finance Koo Yun Cheol said on Thursday that Scott Bessent’s remarks on the recent weakening of the Korean won demonstrate Washington’s understanding of the importance of stable foreign exchange rates to investment pledges.

-According to a U.S. Department of the Treasury report, Bessent claimed that the recent weakness of the won was inconsistent with South Korea’s “strong” economic fundamentals at a meeting in Washington with visiting Finance Minister Koo Yun-cheol.
+According to a U.S. Department of the Treasury report, Bessent told a meeting in Washington with visiting Finance Minister Koo Yun-cheol that the recent weakness of the won was inconsistent with South Korea’s “strong” economic fundamentals.
 Additionally, he emphasized that “excess volatility” in the foreign currency market is not desired.

 Senior Ministry of Economy and Finance official Choi Ji-young told reporters that the two finance ministers concurred that a stable won is crucial for bilateral trade and economic cooperation, and expressed concerns about the won’s recent sharp decline.

-The continued efforts to fulfill South Korea’s investment pledge align with the discussion about the stability of the won, a crucial component of the broader trade and economic agreement between the United States and South Korea.
+The continued efforts to fulfill South Korea’s investment pledge align with the discussion about the stability of the won, a crucial component of the broader trade and economic agreement with the United States.

-In October of last year, Seoul and Washington completed the specifics of South Korea’s $350 billion investment commitment, which was made in exchange for a reduction in U.S. tariffs.
+In October of last year, Soul and Washington finalized the details of South Korea’s US$350 billion investment commitment, made in exchange for a reduction in U.S. tariffs.
 Under the agreement, South Korea would make annual cash installments of $200 billion to the United States.

-If you're reading this, you’re already ahead.
-Stay there with our newsletter.
+Want your project in front of crypto’s top minds?
+Feature it in our next industry report, where data meets impact.